robertkeizer/rabbit-pipe/README.md

 ## Overview

 Allows interaction between a unix pipe and a rabbit queue.
+Useful for parallization across hosts.
+Originally designed to handle the output from `masscan 0.0.0.0/0 -sL`.

 ## Installation